-We have 7 substantive training posts in Northern Ireland.
-They are linked to the Belfast Trust and rotate between the Royal Victoria Hospital & Belfast City Hospital.
+We have 8 substantive training posts in Northern Ireland.
+They are linked to the Belfast and South Eastern Trust and rotate between the Royal Victoria Hospital, Belfast City Hospital and the Ulster Hospital with rotations to other Trusts once weekly.
 The Dermatology speciality training is 4 years.
 Less than full time training is also available, “LTFT”.

 Trainees are encouraged to develop a sub-speciality interest.
-Out of programme experience can be granted to permit the trainee to complete a higher research dergree to MD or PhD level.
+Out of programme experience can be granted to permit the trainee to pursue leadership opportunities through teh Northern Ireland Medical and Dental Training Agency (NIMDTA) or complete a higher research dergree to MD or PhD level.

 We follow the UK training scheme.
 On completion of training the trainee is awarded CCT (Certificate of Completion of Training) Dermatology and their name is placed on the General Medical Council’s Specialist Register.